LarisaLG/Barbershop/README.md

 #### Device Testing

-Project was tested using a multi-device emulator with different display sizes in the Google Chrome Developer Dashboard.
+The Project was tested using a multi-device emulator with different display sizes in the Google Chrome Developer Dashboard.
 The following devices have been tested:

 - Nest HubMax (Desktop)